ParedesGab/PP1/README.md

 - The "love story" title is an analogy representing symbiosis as a partnership.

-- The text is written to engage all audiences, for example, using the analogy of a winter coat in Caribbean heat to help users imagine life as this nematode.
+- The text is written to engage all audiences, for example, using the analogy of a winter coat in Caribbean heat to help users imagine life as this nematode coated with its bacteria.

 - The video has no audio and it shows several *Laxus oneistus* in motion.
 The caption, highlights their resemblance with rice noodles but, in fact, the whiteness comes from the bacteria on the surface.

-- This section is responsive, and from Tablets up flex box with flex direction row was used.
+- This section is responsive, and in Tablets, Laptops and Desktops flex box with flex direction row was used.

     ![Love story Section](documentation/website-screenshots/love-story-section.png)